 CAUTION: Never use solvents.
-Cleaner, fuel, sealant, paint, and other products may contain solvents that can damage plastic parts, especially the sensor's face.
+Cleaners, fuel, sealants, paint, and other products may contain strong solvents, such as acetone, which attack many plastics, greatly reducing their strength.

 IMPORTANT: The sensor must be in good contact with the water at all times.